BorgwardtLab/LongCOVID/README.md

 Run the file ***prediction_RF.py*** to generate model predictions, association analysis either for individual proteomic features, or clusters thereof can be obtained using ***associationAnalysis.py***, and ***associationClusters.py*** respectively.
 In ***combineInterpreations.py*** we combine the SHAP analysis results of multiple cross validation folds.

+# Acknowledgements
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 813533 (K.B.).